pdw-git/express-k8s-demo/README.md

 This yaml will create a namespace called express and deploys mongo, mqlight and a replica set of 2 instances of express-api.

-To test this I have used minikube:
+To test there needs to be a kubernetes cluster.
+One that is easily attainable and simple to use is minikube:

 >>minikube start --driver=virtualbox